-The project owner, Oslo Kommune Fornebubanen, needed to do monitoring before, during and after the construction period which can span more than 10 years.
-To prepare for the geotechnical monitoring for the construction that will start approximately by the end of 2019, the project required a wireless data acquisition system to gather data from sensors that were to be installed in and around the tunnel that will span approximately 8,3 kilometers.
-To capture and transmit accurate data over this wide territory, the data nodes need to be compatible with different types of sensors and have to ensure minimal manual maintenance when replacing batteries to keep operating costs down and be eco-friendly.
+The project owner, Oslo Kommune Fornebubanen, needs to carry out geotechnical monitoring before, during and after the construction period, which could span more than 10 years.
+The project required a wireless system to gather data from sensors installed in and around a tunnel spanning approximately 8.3 kilometers.
+To capture and transmit accurate data over this wide area, the data loggers needed to be compatible with a range of sensor types.
+They also needed to have minimal manual maintenance requirements to keep operating costs down.

 Before the start of construction, approximately 200 Loadsensing vibrating wire 1-channel polycarbonate and aluminum wireless data nodes were installed to collect and transmit data from sensors such as push-in piezometers from Geonor and embedment piezometers from other vendors.

 As opposed to mobile network-based communication, Loadsensing uses LoRaWAN, a long-range, low-power wireless technology used by IoT networks worldwide.
 The system’s low-power components are only activated at predetermined times, allowing for a battery lifespan of up to eight years.

 Using Loadsensing nodes operated wirelessly through LoRa instead of GSM, Oslo Kommune Fornebubanen benefits from near-real time pore pressure and ground water level measurements.
 It also saves on the cost of manual maintenance.
 The system’s low-power data nodes are expected to last until 2029, three years beyond the scheduled completion of the project.